Home ยป Recipes ยป Popular ยป Baking

 6. Carefully remove the cooked pumpkin waffles from the iron and place them on a plate or cooling rack.
 Keep them warm until you’re ready to serve.

 7. Garnish your homemade waffles with your favorite toppings, such as whipped cream, maple syrup, chopped nuts, or a sprinkle of powdered sugar.
+Enjoy the delicious Fall flavor and sweetness.

 side angle of easy pumpkin waffles on white plate being dusted with powdered sugar